AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 AARP members age 50 and older will most benefit from getting car insurance from The Hartford, as they can take advantage of the 10 percent discount.
 You may not be aware that, technically, anyone 18 and older can join AARP.
 However, the car insurance discount is available only to AARP members 50 and older, which I learned after completing the online quote process.
 Still, if you’re in the age range, The Hartford is one of the best auto insurance companies for seniors.

 That being said, this offer still won’t be for everybody.
-The Hartford is not available to new customers in California and Florida, for example.
+For example, like many insurance companies The Hartford is not writing new home policies in California or Florida.
+If you live in one of those states and plan to bundle and auto, you will have to look elsewhere.
 Additionally, not everyone will see a cheaper rate from The Hartford, even with the AARP discount.
-The average annual cost of insurance from The Hartford is $2,316, well above the national average of $1,924.
+The average annual cost of insurance from The Hartford is $2,688, well above the national average of $2,399.

 AARP Membership Eligibility